Families, children and employment

 In 2004 a Labour-led government announced the ‘Working for Families’ programme, which raised parental income support, the accommodation allowance and childcare subsidies from 2006.
 This programme focused on employed parents rather than beneficiaries, providing additional support through tax credits to moderate and low-income families.
 The maximum amounts of family tax credit and the extra in-work payment increased gradually for families with dependent children if their incomes were lower than $35,000, giving more support to the first child than subsequent children.

 A newly elected Labour/New Zealand First coalition government with a confidence-and-supply agreement with the Green Party announced a Families Package in December 2017 that came into effect on 1 July 2018.
 This package of family support policies built on Working for Families and included a new Best Start tax credit of $60 per week for the year following the birth of every child born on, or after, 1 July 2018.
-Best Start payments after the child is one year-old are related to household income.
-The Best Start tax credit will also be paid to caregivers who get the Orphan’s or Unsupported Child Benefits and the Foster Care Allowance.
+Best Start payments after the child was one year old were related to household income.
+The Best Start tax credit was also paid to caregivers receiving the Orphan’s or Unsupported Child Benefits and the Foster Care Allowance.

-The Family Package increased Working for Family tax credits and Accommodation Supplement payments for some parents and extended the number of parents receiving these forms of support.
-Accommodation support depends on local housing costs, accommodation costs, family income, cash assets and family circumstances.
+The Families Package increased Working for Families tax credits and Accommodation Supplement payments for some parents and enlarged the number of parents receiving these forms of support.
+The level of accommodation support depended on housing costs, family income and circumstances, and cash assets.
 Winter Energy Payments to assist with the cost of heating homes also came into effect on 1 July 2018.
-Those eligible include people on main benefits such as New Zealand Superannuation, Veteran’s Pensions, Jobseeker Support, Sole Parent Support, Supported Living Payment, Young Parent Payment and Emergency Benefit.
+Those eligible included people on main benefits such as New Zealand Superannuation, Veteran’s Pensions, Jobseeker Support, Sole Parent Support, Supported Living Payment, Young Parent Payment and Emergency Benefit.

-The Families Package replaced tax cuts the outgoing National-led government had planned for 1 July 2018.
+The Families Package replaced tax cuts promised by the outgoing National-led government.

-Commentators have highlighted the consequences for children of poverty.
-For example, children from low-income families have more than twice the incidence of chronic illness and disabilities as children living in families on higher incomes, and are more likely to experience social impairments, and emotional and conduct disorders.
+Commentators have highlighted the consequences of poverty for children.
+Children from low-income families have more than twice the incidence of chronic illness and disabilities as those living in families on higher incomes, and are more likely to experience social impairments, and emotional and conduct disorders.

-The 2018 Budget included funding for two new expert units directed at reducing child poverty – The Child Poverty Unit and the Child Wellbeing Unit.
-Legislation introduced by Prime Minister Jacinda Ardern, as Minister for Child Poverty Reduction, will require present and future governments to set targets to reduce child poverty.
+The 2018 Budget included funding for two new expert units directed at reducing child poverty – the Child Poverty Unit and the Child Wellbeing Unit.
+Legislation introduced by Prime Minister Jacinda Ardern, as Minister for Child Poverty Reduction, required present and future governments to set targets to reduce child poverty.

 Early childhood education subsidies and family benefits